hth313/OS4/doc/secondary.rst

 (with carry set condition in this example) to the error exit routine.
 The called routine pops the return stack to get the page number of your function.
-It then inspects the module page and calls the defined bank switch entry point ``ENBNK1`` to enable bank 1 in your page, then it jumps to the normal ``ERRDE`` routine.
+It then inspects the module page and calls the defined bank switch entry point ``ENBNK1`` to enable bank 1, then it jumps to the normal ``ERRDE`` routine.

 See :ref:`error-exit-from-banks` for existing error exit routines.

 Function exit
 -------------

-A related routine ``resetMyBank`` exists.
-It resets your bank and returns.
-This can be used as a normal exit from your secondary bank instead of using a ``RTN`` instruction.
+For normal returns the ``resetMyBank`` routine which enables the primary bank and returns, rather than using an ``RTN`` instruction which does not restore the primary bank.
 As with the error handlers above you need to use a ``GOSUB`` instruction:

 .. code-block:: ca65